Social Media: A Diagnostic Checklist

 - A content plan is a document which lays out all planned content within an organisation, providing an overview which can be shared with team members and any relevant stakeholders.

-- Working alongside your content plant, an editorial calendar can be used to plot out relevant dates, trends or specific content themes that you want to focus on across a set period.
+- Working alongside your content plan, a content calendar can be used to plot out relevant dates, trends or specific content themes that you want to focus on across a set period.
+Find out more in our article on creating a content calendar.

 - What is it about your organisation that you’re trying to showcase?